-Trust is a multilayered phenomenon, which is considered a highly relevant research topic in a number of disciplines ranging from computer science, to sociology, psychology, economics and law.
+Trust is a multilayered phenomenon, which is considered a highly relevant research topic in several disciplines ranging from computer science to sociology, psychology, economics and law.
 The spectrum covered by the term trust extends from trust in abstract systems and technology to reflexive and pre-reflexive understandings of trust.
 In this research area, dealing with Online Social Networks (OSN), the multilayered and ambivalent nature of the term trust is the focal point of research.